CavernCrawlers/CavernCrawlers.github.io/lifepaths/AcolyteOfTheOldGods.md

 Pick one of the campaign threats and roll on the related Character History Table.

 ## Apprenticeship
 You felt the gods’ power and it changed your life.
 You become a level 1 [Spellcaster](classes/Spellcaster.md).
-You gain the class abilities _Exhausting Magic_, _Invocation Dice_, _Magical Focus_, _Spellcasting_ and _Sense Magic_.
+You gain the class abilities _Magical Focus_, _Spellcasting_ and _Sense Magic_.
 You also learn the [Inspire](TierZeroSpells.md#inspire) cantrip and Humanoid [sigil](Sigils.md).
 The tables below will tell you your other traits and spells.

 ### What else happened to you as you began your life of service?